TristanGramsch/Enhanced-whoop-coach/readme.txt

   - Connect all modules: data pull, journal parse, model run, agent output.
   - Monitor and track task runs.

-### 7. `shared/`
+### 7. 'frontend/'

-- Store commonly used constants (e.g., metric thresholds, file paths).
-- Shared schemas for structured data across modules.
-- Utility functions reused by more than one submodule (e.g., date formatting, data validators).

----
+  - For humans.
+Showing links to all tools.

-## Setup Instructions
+## Setup

-### Install Python Dependencies

-Each module will have its own `conda` environment.
-Activate the environment per submodule and install dependencies as defined in each `environment.yml`.

---
+Each module is containerized.
+A compose file orchestrates.
+Test.

 ## MVP Objective